LaurentValette/OCR-Correction-LeTemps/README.md

 # OCR-Correction-LeTemps
-Master project report on OCR Correction of the Le Temps Corpus
+Master project on OCR Correction of the Le Temps Corpus

+The aim of this project was to design, implement and evaluate a system to automatically correct errors in the [Le Temps Corpus](http://www.letempsarchives.ch/).